Board of Directors

 Tia Oros Peters

-CEO of the Seventh Generation Fund for Indigenous Peoples
+CEO, Seventh Generation Fund for Indigenous Peoples

 Risa Jaz Rifkind

-Risa Jaz Rifkind (she/her) is a justice advocate who seeks to make change by shifting access to power and influence.
-As the Director of Civic Engagement and Marketing for Disability Lead, she propels the organization to realize its vision to have people with disabilities lead with power and influence.
-By identifying and developing strategic partnerships, Risa positions Members to take on leadership roles that advance their careers, civic engagement, and equity for people with disabilities.
-By integrating this vision into all internal and external communications, she leads Disability Lead’s brand awareness, public and private Member programming, and community engagement and outreach.
-She is also a Disability Lead Member.
+Risa Jaz Rifkind is a justice advocate who seeks to make change by shifting access to power and influence.
+As Chief Strategy Officer for Disability Lead, she advances the organization's growth nationally to realize its vision to have people with disabilities lead with power, influence, and authenticity.
+By identifying and developing strategic partnerships, Risa positions Members to take on leadership roles that advance their careers, civic engagement, and equity for people with

 She has consulted for organizations to increase their disability inclusion including the University of Indiana Kelley School of Business, Institute for Nonprofit Professionals, Proteus Fund, and has spoken at conferences including the Leadership Exchange in Arts and Disability, Unity Summit, and Upswell Conference.
+Risa is passionate about the arts and serves on the Board of Directors for the Chicago Cultural Accessibility Consortium as Vice President.
+Risa received a B.A. from Johns Hopkins University.

 Read more